ryban94/job-Portal/README.md

 # Admin Credentials

-Username: 4
+Username: 4 <br>
-Password: 9876543210
+Password: 9876543210 <br>

 # User Authentication

-Only administrators can create accounts for students and faculty.
+Only administrators can create accounts for students and faculty.<br>
-Users can log in using their user ID and mobile number.
+Users can log in using their user ID and mobile number.<br>
 Users can reset their password using the "Forgot Password" feature, which involves receiving an OTP via email.<br>

 # Admin Authority